-(2) Emergency waiver requests shall be reviewed by the Department so that waiver determinations for candidates for graduation are provided to school districts, AVTSs or charter schools, including cyber charter schools, no later than 10 calendar days prior to graduation.
+(2) Emergency waiver WAIVER requests shall be reviewed by the Department so that waiver determinations for candidates for graduation are provided to school districts, AVTSs or AND charter schools, including cyber charter schools, no later than 10 calendar days prior to graduation.

-(3) If a chief school administrator requests emergency waivers for more than 10 percent of students in the graduating class of a school district, AVTS or charter school, including a cyber charter school, the chief school administrator shall submit an action plan for approval by the Secretary.
-The plan shall identify improvements the school district, AVTS or charter school, including a cyber charter school, will implement to each course associated with the Keystone Exam content for which the waivers were requested.
+(3) If a chief school administrator requests emergency waivers for more than 10% of students in the graduating class of a school district, AVTS or charter school, including a cyber charter school, WHO WERE NOT SUCCESSFUL IN COMPLETING A PROJECT-BASED ASSESSMENT AS PROVIDED IN § 4.51C, the chief school administrator shall submit an action plan for approval by the Secretary.
+The action plan must identify improvements the school district, AVTS or charter school, including a cyber charter school, will implement to each course associated with the Keystone Exam content for which the waivers were requested.

 (4) The Department shall annually report to the Board the number of emergency waivers issued to each school district, AVTS and charter school, including a cyber charter school.

-All additions and deletions are highlighted in Bold type [bracketed items] are deletions § 4.52.
+§ 4.52.
 Local assessment system.

-(a) Each school entity shall design an assessment system to do the following: (1) Determine the degree to which students are achieving academic standards under §[§] 4.12 [and 4.13(c)(3)] (relating to academic standards[; and strategic plans]).
+(a) Each school entity shall design an assessment system to do the following: 22 PA Code Chapter 4 (1) Determine the degree to which students are achieving academic standards under [§§] § 4.12 [and 4.13(c)(3)] (relating to academic standards[; and strategic plans]).
 The school entity shall provide assistance to students not attaining academic standards at the proficient level or better [and the assistance to be provided shall be indicated in the strategic plan under § 4.13].